hmslima/sambahsacompletegrammar/sambahsa-en.md

 **Nei {ney} –** none* (undetermined / plural)*

-**To {to} –** generic pronoun*, when the sense of approximation doesn't apply, it can be translated as “this” and “that”
+**To {to} –** generic pronoun*, when the sense of approximation doesn't apply, it can be translated as “this” and “that”*

-**Quo {kwo} –** the same as “to”, but this one can be translated to “what”.
+**Quo {kwo} **– the same as “to”, but this one can be translated to “what”.

-    *Please see the subchapter “How work generic pronouns like “to” and “quo”?” from the chapter “Common mistakes and questions”.*
+Please see the subchapter “How work generic pronouns like “to” and “quo”?” from the chapter “Common mistakes and questions”.

-    The pronoun “ego” is the emphatized form of “io”.
+The pronoun “ego” is the emphasized form of “io”.
 When we use “ego” instead “io”, we want to say that there is a certain relevance in the “I” that is doing or suffering this or that action.

 I'll ask you to stop here for a while and study the pronouns (only the personal pronouns!), because I will use them a lot from here.